Cloud-gaming:Analysis of Google Stadia traffic: Inside a game

-\textit{Finding}: All games have different states, and each game state has different traffic characteristics.
-Depending on the game, it could be the case that the 'play' state may not be the one with the highest traffic load, as it could be initially expected.
+\textit{Finding}: Each game state has different traffic characteristics.
+Depending on the game, it could be the case that the ``play" state may not be the one with the highest traffic load, as it could be initially expected.
+While we expected some variance between states, some games can have more than 20 Mbps of difference between them, which could have quite an impact on a network's performance.